jundalisay/superb/content/en/research/constitutions/ph/1973/article-11.md

 SEC.
 11. Any decision, order, or ruling of the Commission may be brought to the Supreme Court on certiorari by the aggrieved party within thirty days from his, receipt of a copy thereof.

-D. COMMISION ON AUDIT
+### D. COMMISION ON AUDIT (COA)

 Section 1.

+1. The COA has:
+- 1 Chairman
+- 2 Commissioners

-(1) There shall be an independent Commission on Audit composed of a Chairman and two Commissioners, who shall be natural-born citizens of the Philippines and, at the time of their appointment, at least forty years of age and certified public accountants or members of the Philippine Bar for at least ten years.
+These must be natural-born citizens of the Philippines and, at the time of their appointment, at least 40 years of age and certified public accountants or members of the Philippine Bar for at least 10 years.

-(2) The Chairman and the Commissioners shall be appointed by the President for a term of seven years without reappointment.
+2. They shall be appointed by the President for a 7 year term without reappointment.

 Of the Commissioners first. appointed, one shall hold office for seven years, another for five years, and the third for three years.

 Appointment to any vacancy shall be only for the unexpired portion of the term of the predecessor.

-SEC.
-2. The Commission on Audit shall have the following powers and functions:
+Section 2.
+The Commission on Audit shall:

-(1) Examine, audit, and settle, in accordance with law and regulations, all accounts pertaining to the revenues and receipts of, and expenditures or uses of funds and property, owned or held in trust by, or pertaining to, the Government, or any of its subdivisions, agencies, or instrumentalities, including government-owned or controlled corporations; keep the general accounts of the Government and, for such period as may be provided by law, preserve the vouchers pertaining thereto; and promulgate accounting and auditing rules and regulations including those for the prevention of irregular, unnecessary, excessive; or extravagant expenditures or uses of funds and property.
+1. Examine, audit, and settle, in accordance with law and regulations, all accounts pertaining to the revenues and receipts of, and expenditures or uses of funds and property, owned or held in trust by, or pertaining to, the Government, or any of its subdivisions, agencies, or instrumentalities, including government-owned or controlled corporations;

+- keep the general accounts of the Government and, for such period as may be provided by law, preserve the vouchers pertaining thereto; and promulgate accounting and auditing rules and regulations including those for the prevention of irregular, unnecessary, excessive; or extravagant expenditures or uses of funds and property.

 (2) Decide any case brought before it within sixty days from the date of its submission for resolution.
 Unless otherwise provided by law, any decision, order, or ruling of the Commission may be brought to the Supreme Court on certiorari by the aggrieved party within thirty days from his receipt of a copy thereof.